codepo8/developer-advocacy-handbook/things-not-to-say-on-stage.md

 **Replacements:**

 * "X solves the problems around Y, so you can build Z"
-* "X was created to make Y easier and is used in production, the results are encouraging..."
+* "X was created to make Y easier and is used in production, the results are encouraging…"
-* "Here are the steps you can do by hand that X does for you..."
+* "Here are the steps you can do by hand that X does for you…"

 Pop open the hood, show how your product works.
 Don't sell all-healing remedies.

-## "As everybody knows..."
+## "As everybody knows…"

 Common knowledge is a myth and relies on your environment, access to information, time to consume news and the way you learn.
 Presenting